FLS 202 - Intermediate Spanish II

 All students are expected to complete assignments and take tests on time and should not expect to make up missed work or complete assignments late without a penalty.
 Documentation of a university-approved absence must be presented in order for late work to be accepted and make-up work to be offered without penalty.

 Instructors of FLS 202 take academic integrity very seriously and expect students to do so.
 Please see Code of Student Conduct (POL 11.35.01) for important information regarding academic integrity.
 The Code of Student Conduct must be followed and violations will be reported.
-Students will be required to sign the honor pledge on each test and must type the honor pledge (“I have neither given nor received unauthorized assistance on this test or assignment.”) on each composition and sign it.
+Students will be required to sign the honor pledge on each test and must type the honor pledge (“I have neither given nor received unauthorized assistance on this test or assignment.”) on other graded assignments and sign it.
 It is not possible, nor should it be necessary, to list all acceptable and unacceptable behaviors associated with a foreign language class but it should be clear that copying from another student, using an electronic or online translator, consulting with an individual who has skills in the language, and engaging in other similar activities related to work that is submitted as your own are strictly prohibited.
 Although you must complete and turn in your own work, you may work with other students in preparing and completing some of the course assignments (quizzes, compositions, preparation of presentations, and tests being the primary exceptions).
 Your instructor will indicate which assignments may and may not be completed together.
-Note: The copying or sharing of answers, from another student or from an answer key, etc., is not WORKING together and is in violation of the honor code.
+Note: The copying or sharing of answers, from another student or from an answer key, etc., is not considered working together and is in violation of the honor code.
 Also, during testing, looking at another student's test is in violation of the Code of Student Conduct for this course.
 See Guidelines for Working with a Tutor (PDF) for additional information.